More Blog Posts

 Historical Returns

-For our analysis, we recreated (for backtesting purposes) the market-cap weighted, equal weighted & sector-equal weighted versions of the Russell 1000 index, rebalanced annually (i.e., the indexes were constructed using internally coded methodologies, rebalanced annually based on predefined rules, and are not sourced from any commercial index provider).
+For our analysis, we recreated (for back-testing purposes) the market-cap weighted, equal weighted & sector-equal weighted versions of the Russell 1000 index, rebalanced annually (i.e., the indexes were constructed using internally coded methodologies, rebalanced annually based on predefined rules, and are not sourced from any commercial index provider).

 As we can see, the Sector equal weighted version has outperformed both the equal weighted & market-cap weighted versions in 13 of the last 15 years.